 You will need:

-When you meet or speak to a mortgage broker for the first time, it’s a good idea to take a list of essential questions to ask them that will verify their skill and authenticity, as well as giving you a clearer picture of what their service will provide for you.
+When you meet or speak to a mortgage broker for the first time, it’s a good idea to take a list of essential questions to ask them that will verify their knowledge and authenticity, as well as give you a clearer picture of what their service will provide for you.

-We’ve selected some of the most important questions you should think about asking your mortgage broker below, so be sure to take them with you to your first meeting.
+We’ve selected some of the most important questions you should think about asking your mortgage broker, so be sure to take them with you to your first meeting.

 As we’ve mentioned, there are some mortgage brokers who are tied to a particular bank or building society, limiting the range of products they can offer you and the diversity of deals you can access.
 By establishing early on whether an advisor is only able to offer one lender’s deals, you can quickly spot those that will only give you a small slice of the market.

-You should ask how a mortgage broker will be paid for their services: it will either be an upfront fee from you, commission from the lender, or a combination of both.
+You should ask how a mortgage broker will be paid for their services: they will either require an upfront fee from you, commission from the lender, or a combination of both.
 Many people prefer to go with a mortgage broker who charges a fee for their services, as they can be confident that they won’t be swayed by the size of any commission.

 We charge an upfront fee here at The Mortgage Genie, but only after we’ve had a free initial consultation with you to determine what your needs are.
-Any fee that we charge will never be over 1% of your mortgage amount.
+Any fee that we charge will never be more than 1% of your mortgage amount.

 If you’re looking for insurance alongside your mortgage, The Mortgage Genie can certainly help.
-We can help you find the best cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.
+We can support you in finding the most suitable cover across a variety of products, including mortgage protection, life insurance, critical illness cover, income protection, and home insurance.

-At The Mortgage Genie, we have a great track record in finding the right product for our clients when they are buying a property.
-No matter if you’re a first-time buyer, purchasing a Help to Buy or new-build home, or even looking for an adverse-credit mortgage, we can provide tailored advice.
+At The Mortgage Genie, we have a great track record when it comes to finding the right product for our clients when they are buying a property.
+No matter whether you’re a first-time buyer, taking advantage of a Help to Buy scheme, investing in a new-build home, or looking for an adverse credit mortgage, we can provide tailored advice.

 We hope this guide has helped you to understand what a mortgage broker can do and if this type of service can benefit your property purchase.
 Looking to find out more about the industry?
 It’s worth taking a look at our other mortgage guides, as they’re packed full of useful information